luizfzs/se-challenge-payroll/README.md

 # How to run

-After cloning the repository and `cd`'ing inside it the newly created directory, perform the following steps.
+After cloning the repository and `cd`'ing inside the newly created directory, perform the following steps.
 ## Create a virtual environment to run the application
 Run ```python3 -m venv app-env```